 Chew on that for a second.
 Let it sink in.
 OK, now let’s talk about the money to drive it all home.
 That KMAX-HD machine costs about $3,000 per node, according to Goodacre, and each blade has four nodes and there are twelve of them in a chassis.
 That’s $144,000 for the base compute, memory, storage, and networking all rolled in, including system management.
 If you add in four dozen 1 TB NVM-Express drives for the enclosure (four per blade), that takes the price up to around $180,000.

 Let’s compare this to the same number of X86 servers needed to handle the same WordPress workload of 25,000 pages per second per node on the KMAX-HD.
 A single Xeon E5-2690, says Goodacre, which has 14 cores running at 2.6 GHz, has the same 25,000 pages per second of oomph on WordPress.
-With similar configurations of memory and storage per unit of capacity, a pair of Dell 7000 series Xeon E5 servers would cost $8,000 a pop, and after adding in a pair of Ethernet switches – and without management software – the X86 cluster would cost around $500,000.
+With similar configurations of memory and storage per unit of capacity, a pair of racks of Dell 7000 series Xeon E5 servers would cost $8,000 a pop, and after adding in a pair of Ethernet switches – and without management software – the X86 cluster would cost around $500,000.